SaranyaBogendiran/ToDoList/README.md

 **RabbitMQ:**

-TO configure the RabbitMQ, follow the steps in official documentation,
+To configure the RabbitMQ, follow the steps in official documentation,

 https://www.rabbitmq.com/download.html